Brief

 Lithography

-printing method in which a design is drawn on stone with a greasy crayon and then inked.
+printing method in which a design is drawn on stone with a greasy crayon and

 Lost Wax Method, see: Cire Perdue.